 NEXUS wishes to acknowledge the generous support of Pearl/Adams and the Canada Council for the Arts.

 Bill has received the Rochester Philharmonic League’s FANFARE AWARD (1988) for a “significant contribution to music education in Rochester,” Mu Phi Epsilon’s MUSICIAN OF THE YEAR AWARD (1993), and with NEXUS, the TORONTO ARTS AWARD in music (1989), the BANFF CENTRE FOR THE ARTS NATIONAL AWARD (1997), and induction into the Percussive Arts Society’s HALL OF FAME (1999).
-In 2006 Bill received a GRAMMY Award as part of the Paul Winter Consort on the DVD titled, “2004 Solstice Concert.”
+In 2005 he received the SABIAN LIFETIME ACHIEVEMENT AWARD, and in 2015 the Arts and Cultural Council of Greater Rochester LIFETIME ACHIEVEMENT AWARD.
+In 2006 Bill received a GRAMMY Award with the Paul Winter Consort.

 Russell Hartenberger is Professor Emeritus and former Dean of the Faculty of Music at the University of Toronto.
 He has been a member of both Nexus and Steve Reich & Musicians since 1971.
 He is author of Performance Practice in the Music of Steve Reich, editor of The Cambridge Companion to Percussion, and co-editor of The Cambridge Companion to Rhythm.
 He was inducted into the PAS Hall of Fame with Nexus in 1999 and was presented with the Leonardo da Vinci World Award of Arts in 2017.
 In 2020, he was given the PAS Lifetime Achievement Award in Education.